anthony-dandrea/diff_plugin/README.md

 # GitHub Diff Filter for Chrome

+Can be found on the [Chrome Web Store](https://chrome.google.com/webstore/detail/github-diff-filter/opkhofgfcebfpiodcaonbfheekjkaidg)

 Allows user to filter out certain diffs by filename.
 Button allows to toggle the filter on and off.